In the scenic Vienne region, in the centre of grounds crossed by a river,

 The first floor

 The wooden staircase leads up to the first floor, where a fireplace warms the living room and kitchen area.
-Toilets have been fitted here.
+The floor is tiled with terracotta tiles, and the beams and floorboards are left exposed.
+A toilet has also been installed under the staircase leading to the top floor.

 The second floor